Scientology and abortion: Sea Org

 Australian politician Nick Xenophon, an independent member of the Australian Senate, gave a speech to the Australian Parliament in November 2009, about statements he had received from former Scientologists.
 He said that he had been told members of the organization had coerced pregnant female employees to have abortions.
 "I am deeply concerned about this organisation and the devastating impact it can have on its followers," said Senator Xenophon, and he requested that the Australian Senate begin an investigation into Scientology.
 According to the letters presented by Senator Xenophon, the organization was involved in "ordering" its members to have abortions.
 Former Scientologist Aaron Saxton sent a letter to Senator Xenophon stating he had participated in coercing pregnant women within the organization to have abortions.
 "Aaron says women who fell pregnant were taken to offices and bullied to have an abortion.
 If they refused, they faced demotion and hard labour.
 Aaron says one staff member used a coat hanger and self-aborted her child for fear of punishment," said Senator Xenophon.
 Carmel Underwood, another former Scientologist, said she had been put under "extreme pressure" to have an abortion, and that she was placed into a "disappearing programme", after refusing.
-Underwood was the executive director of Scientology's branch in Sydney, Australia.
+Underwood was the executive director of Scientology's branch in Sydney.

 Former Scientologists Anna and Dean Detheridge of Sydney had been Scientology staffers for 17 years, and according to Senator Xenophon they had been "subjected to physical and mental abuse during their time with the organisation".
 The Senator said that, "Anna and Dean also provided evidence where information they and others have revealed to the church have been used to blackmail and control.
 They also provided more information about coerced abortions."
 Mike Ferriss, the head of Scientology in New Zealand, denied the claims of forced abortions, saying to 3 News "There are no forced abortions in Scientology and if Aaron Saxton or anyone else coerced someone into having an abortion then they are way outside of the Church's policy and ethical conduct.
 We respect human life and the rights of mother's and families in such matters.
 The Church does not intervene."
 In March 2010, former Scientologist Janette Lang stated that at age 20 she became pregnant by her boyfriend while in the organization, and her boyfriend's Scientology supervisors "coerced them into terminating the pregnancy".
 "We fought for a week, I was devastated, I felt abused, I was lost and eventually I gave in.
 It was my baby, my body and my choice, and all of that was taken away from me by Scientology," said Lang.
 Lang explained why she chose this time to come forward, "I'm speaking out today because the time has come for victims of Scientology to be heard."
 Scientology spokesperson Virginia Stewart rejected the statements made by Janette Lang, and asserted, "The Church of Scientology considers the family unit and children to be of the utmost importance and does not condone nor force anyone to undertake any medical procedure whatsoever."